 Chamonix private guiding is also a good choice for getting a tailor made programme and thus just the right level of technical & physical challenge and training input.
 This also allows more technical ascents to be made at a 1:1 guiding ratio.

-Please see out Alpine Mountaineering Equipment List below.
+Please see out Alpine Mountaineering Equipment List above.

 What’s Included in the Price?